Nallo/hashcode2018/README.md

 ## Algorithm Description

-The algorithm sorts the rides in increasing order based on `latest_finish` key then, it goes through the list of rides one by one and tries to assign the i-th ride to the least busy vehicle.
+The algorithm sorts the rides using smallest `latest_finish` key and longest ride distance then, it goes through the list of rides one by one and tries to assign the i-th ride to the least busy vehicle.
 In case the vehicle has no more time available for a ride, the algorithm skips to the next vehicle and continue the assignment.